Species (film): Production

-Writing and development
+Development and writing

 Dennis Feldman had the idea for Species in 1987, as he worked on another film about an alien invasion, Real Men.
 Having read an article by Arthur C. Clarke about the insurmountable odds against an extraterrestrial craft ever locating and visiting Earth, given that stellar distances are great, and faster-than-light travel is unlikely, Feldman started to think that it was "unsophisticated for any alien culture to come here in what [he]'d describe as a big tin can".
 Thus in turn he considered that the possibility of extraterrestrial contact was through information.
 Then he detailed that a message would contain instructions from across the void to build something that would talk to men.
 Instead of a mechanical device, Feldman imagined wetware.
 The visitor would adapt to Earth's environment through DNA belonging to Earth's organisms.
 Mankind has sent to space transmissions "giving out directions" such as the Arecibo message, which Feldman considered unwary, as they relay information to potential predators from outer space.
 He pointed out that "in nature, one species would not want a predator to know where it hides".

 Therefrom emerged a film treatment called The Message.
-The original script had more of a police procedural approach, with the alien being created by a "bathtub geneticist" who had just had his project aborted by the government, and a biologist who had worked on the project getting along with a police officer to search for the creature.
+The original script had more of a police procedural approach, with the alien being created by a "bathtub geneticist" who had just had his project aborted by the government, and a biologist who had worked on the project getting together with a police officer to search for the creature.
 Eventually Feldman came to believe this concept had some credibility issues, and instead changed the protagonists to a government team.
 After coining the name "Sil", Feldman initially thought of forming an acronym, but in the end chose only the three-letter name after learning about the codons of the genetic code, which can be represented in groups of three letters.
 Sil would originally emerge from a DNA sequence manipulating human DNA, and constantly mutate as she used the human junk DNA to access "all the defenses of the entire animal kingdom that [humans] evolved through – including ones that had never developed, plus ones [Earth's scientists] don't know about that have become extinct".
-Among the research Feldman did for the script included going to sessions of UCLA's Center for the Study of Evolution and the Origin of Life (CSEOL), talking to SETI scientists, and visiting the Salk Institute for Biological Studies to talk with researchers working on the Human Genome Project.
+Research that Feldman did for the script included going to sessions of UCLA's Center for the Study of Evolution and the Origin of Life (CSEOL), talking to SETI scientists, and visiting the Salk Institute for Biological Studies to talk with researchers working on the Human Genome Project.
 The Message was offered to several studios, but was passed up.